-The Producer is expected to identify all intermediaries, consolidators, or other actors upstream in their supply chain through their management system14.
+The Producer is expected to identify all intermediaries, consolidators, or other actors upstream in their supply chain through their management system15.
 This includes but is not limited to: traders who provide minerals to the Producer or the Producer's suppliers; parent companies of the Producer or the Producer's suppliers; and companies that have a controlling interest in the Producer or Producer's suppliers ("Relevant Companies").
-The Producer then must identify whether any of the "Relevant Companies" operate in or source from CAHRAs15.
+The Producer then must identify whether any of the Relevant Companies operate in or source from CAHRAs16.

-If a "Relevant Company" is operating in or sourcing from a CAHRA, this triggers an OECD Supplier Red Flag.
-The Producer may lower this Red Flag by securing evidence that the origin or transit of the material entering their Brand feedstock was not sourced from the CAHRA that raised the OECD Supplier Red Flag.
-If this evidence is secured (and provided upon request) they may continue to use this template and follow the public disclosure requirements of the relevant Track.
-If no evidence is available, the Supplier Red Flag remains and the Producer will be referred to Track A for enhanced due diligence with the support of an assurance framework.
-The LME provides a more detailed guidance on this topic, available here.
-16
+If a Relevant Company operates in or sources minerals from a CAHRA, a potential OECD Red Flag is raised.
+Producers should verify through public sources, KYC checks, and engagement with suppliers to secure evidence (including spot checks as appropriate), that the supplier has strong company-wide due diligence management systems.
+If evidence is secured (and provided to the LME upon request) that minerals from a red flag location of mineral origin and transit have not entered the Brand's feedstock and the Relevant company has strong company-wide due diligence management systems, Producers may continue to use this template and follow the public disclosure requirements of the relevant Track.
+If no evidence is available, the supplier red flag remains and the Producer will be referred to Track A for enhanced due diligence with the support of an assurance framework17.